ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 Addressing the persistent challenge of annotation scarcity, Wu et al. [@wu2025geosg] introduced **GeoSG**, a self-supervised graph neural network that learns spatial semantics from Point-of-Interest (POI)–text relationships.
 This approach predicts document coordinates without any annotated training samples, nearly matching supervised baselines on two urban benchmarks.
 In a similar vein, Savarro et al. [@savarro2024geolingit] demonstrated that Italian tweets can be geolocated to both regional and point coordinates by fine-tuning decoder-only LLMs on the GeoLingIt shared task, further confirming that pretrained language models can internalize subtle linguistic cues of place.

-Beyond toponym resolution, LLMs appear to encode higher-order spatial knowledge.
-Manvi et al. [@Manvi2024_geollm] introduced **GeoLLM**, which prompts GPT-3.5 with auxiliary OpenStreetMap context to predict socioeconomic indicators such as population density and economic activity.
-Their method improved $R^{2}$ by roughly 70% over nearest-neighbor baselines and matched—or slightly exceeded—satellite-imagery models on the same tasks.
-These results suggest that web-scale text corpora endow LLMs with latent geographic knowledge that can be surfaced with minimal feature engineering.

 Despite these advances, significant limitations remain.
 O'Sullivan et al. [@Osullivan2024_metric] demonstrated that GPT-class models mis-calibrate qualitative distance terms: *near* in a neighborhood scenario is treated similarly to *near* at continental scale, revealing a lack of geometric grounding.
 Such biases caution against "out-of-the-box" deployment for precision geolocation, especially when dealing with archaic toponyms or surveyor jargon.
 Even the most advanced automated systems leave a long tail of ambiguous or obsolete place names—precisely the cases that plague colonial patent abstracts.

 In summary, fine-tuned LLMs now surpass previous neural approaches on toponym resolution and can support colony-scale spatial inference, yet their reasoning remains sensitive to context and scale.
 The next section (§ 2.3) explores tool-augmented prompting frameworks that grant LLMs access to external geocoders and vector databases—potentially mitigating some of the failure modes identified above.